gdg12/FinalDataAnalyticsProject/README.md

-# FinalDataAnalyticsProject
+# Final Data Analytics Project
-Final Project for ENV 872
+Final Project for ENV 872L

 # Summary
 This dataset was prepared for the Environmental Data Analytics (ENV 872L) Final Project at Duke University for Spring 2019.